Intermittent Fasting 20/4: Results, Side Effects, and How to

 • Fruits: Watermelon, cantaloupe, or berries help with proper hydration and gently raise blood glucose levels.

-• Vegetables: Various cooked or steamed vegetables, such as spinach, broccoli, or carrots, are good options as they contain vitamins and minerals and are easy to digest.
+• Vegetables: Cooked or steamed vegetables, such as spinach, broccoli, or carrots, are good as they contain vitamins and minerals and are easy to digest.

-• Proteins: Lean proteins like grilled chicken, turkey, or fish provide essential amino acids for muscle repair and growth.
+• Proteins: Lean proteins like grilled chicken, turkey, or fish provide essential amino acids for muscles.

 • Healthy Fats: Avocados, nuts, olive oil, and animal fats provide healthy fats needed for satiety and nutrient absorption.